Kotlin/KEEP/proposals/stdlib/occurrences-of.md

 ## Future advancements

 In the very initial proposal, the method did not have support for finding only non-overlapping occurrences and was case-sensitive.
 Both of these issues have been eliminated and as such, the method is already very versatile and should not be subject to further extensions.

+Depending on how efficient `CharSequence.indexOf` currently is, the Knuth-Morris-Pratt part could be useful for that method as well.
+In the future, this could be evaluated with benchmarks.
+At a glance, it looks like its [implementation](https://github.com/JetBrains/kotlin/blob/master/libraries/stdlib/src/kotlin/text/Strings.kt#L832) is naive.